jube-home/www.jube.io/_pages/agreements/jtos-version-1-0.md

 ---

 **8. Insurance**
-8.1 The Provider shall maintain in force throughout the term of its engagement with the Client the following insurance policies with a reputable insurer:
+8.1 The Provider shall maintain in force throughout the term of its engagement with the Client the following insurance policies with a reputable insurer, each for an amount reasonably sufficient to cover the risks arising from the engagement:
-(a) Professional Indemnity Insurance – with a minimum cover of GBP £1,000,000 per claim to cover liabilities arising from the provision of the Services;
+(a) Professional Indemnity Insurance to cover liabilities arising from the provision of the Services;
-(b) Public Liability Insurance – with a minimum cover of GBP £1,000,000 per claim to cover liabilities, claims, or damages arising out of site visits, including injury to persons (other than employees) or damage to property.
+(b) Public Liability Insurance to cover liabilities, claims, or damages arising out of site visits, including injury to persons (other than employees) or damage to property.
 8.2 The Provider shall provide evidence of such insurance to the Client upon reasonable request.

 ---